tldr-pages/tldr/pages/common/esbuild.md

 > An extremely fast JavaScript bundler and minifier.
 > More information: <https://esbuild.github.io/>.

-- Bundle a JavaScript code and print to stdout:
+- Bundle a JavaScript application and print to stdout:

 `esbuild --bundle {{path/to/file.js}}`